bootdotdev/blog/content/jobs/reasons-you-cant-get-a-programming-job.md

 ### Why this means you can't get a programming job

 Programmers have a stereotype of being the type of obsessive individuals who lock themselves into a cold, dark basement until their coding project is done.
-Charlotte Bone, a full-stack web developer, wrote in [her blog post on the subject](https://medium.com/charlottes-digital-web/why-we-need-to-break-the-programmer-stereotype-bd0b4cbdfc1e#:~:text=Programmers%20are%20expected%20to%20do,should%20also%20be%20spent%20programming.&text=This%20is%20pushing%20the%20stereotype,coding%20all%20day%20and%20night.) that the idea that “programmers love nothing more than to be sat in a dark room coding all day and night,” is a harmful stereotype.
+Charlotte Bone, a full-stack web developer, wrote in [her blog post on the subject](https://medium.com/charlottes-digital-web/why-we-need-to-break-the-programmer-stereotype-bd0b4cbdfc1e#:~:text=Programmers%20are%20expected%20to%20do,should%20also%20be%20spent%20programming.&text=This%20is%20pushing%20the%20stereotype,coding%20all%20day%20and%20night.) that the idea that "programmers love nothing more than to be sat in a dark room coding all day and night," is a harmful stereotype.

 It might be an obstacle because though you want to be a programmer, you might not feel you meet that stereotype but still feel like you have to pretend to be that for an employer.
 Or, if you do meet that concept, you might show that part of yourself off but forget that employers aren’t looking for coding machines - they’re looking for employees.
 If you can't get a programming job, consider how you're presenting your personality and how it fits with your target company.